AndrewGroe/clarity-title/README.md

 # Clarity Title

 This repository is home to Clarity Title's upcoming website.
 This site aims to be both responsive and intuitive.
-It features
+It features a stylish landing page as well as a custom built rate calculator.

 #### Features include:
 * Vue.js